CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

    I try 4 from before again, and notice that it overshoots.
 So I bring it down to 3 and see it's pretty much perfect.

    Going back to 80 rps, I'm now undershooting, so I increase kV to 0.13, then 0.14 before I'm happy with it.

    Back down to 10 rps, I'm overshooting again, so I bring kS down to 2 and see it undershoot.
 I take the halfway point and make it 2.5, then 2.6 before I'm happy with it reaching the target.

+   Again up at 80 rps, I'm now undershooting, so I increase kV to 0.15 before I'm happy with it.

-   Again up at 80 rps I'm generally happy with how close it's reaching the target, so I move on to increasing kP.
+   Now back down at 10 rps I'm generally happy with how close it's reaching the target, so I move on to increasing kP.

    I first double kP to 2, then 4, 8, and 16, noticing that the time to target is decreasing with a larger kP.
-A kP of 16 results in a bit of overshoot that I don't like, so I decrease it to 12, then 10 before it matches what I want.
-I increase to 11 and still like the response, so I leave it at 11.
+A kP of 16 results in a bit of overshoot that I don't like, so I decrease it to 12, then 9 before it matches what I want.
+I increase to 10 and still like the response, so I leave it at 10.

+   This gives final gains of kS = 2.6 A, kV = 0.15 A/rps, and kP = 10 A/rps.

    And that's the flywheel tuned!
-This took 2 iterations of going between low setpoint and high setpoint, but sometimes you may need more depending on how difficult your system's dynamics are and if you need tighter tolerances.
+This took 2-3 iterations of going between low setpoint and high setpoint, but sometimes you may need more depending on how difficult your system's dynamics are and if you need tighter tolerances.
 In this case I'm eyeballing the response and saying it's good enough, but in practice you should use the closed loop error Status Signal to verify the error is within the tolerance of your mechanism.

 Turret Tuning with TorqueCurrentFOC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tuning a Turret is identical to any other position controller that has no gravity component.

 One key thing to note with any position-based torque controller is the reliance on the kD term.
 When tuning a position controller with voltage, it's often enough to rely on the natural dampening of the system to dampen the response, negating some of the need for kD.
 However when using torque as the control type, most of that natural dampening is gone, so kD is necessary for the system to stop itself in any reasonable amount of time.